FIIT-TEAM8/team_documentation/docs/modules/scrapper.md

 After any commit / merge to the main branch, a github action is ran that builds the docker image, pushes it to dockerhub and updates the running container on our production server.

 ## Automatic scheduling
 Scraper is currently configured to run every day at 05:00 to scrape articles from the previous day.
 It is achieved by utilizing **cron** that runs a python script.
 It is communicating to scrapyd server and runs a job for every region we support.
-This scheduler is it's own very small module and is deployed as a standalone docker container our our service infrastructure machine.
+This scheduler is it's own very small module and is deployed as a standalone docker container on our service infrastructure machine.
 The source code can be found [here](https://github.com/FIIT-TEAM8/scraping_scheduler)

 ## Testing: